This post may contain affiliate links.

 After trying different bones with my dogs and reading stories of dogs breaking a tooth or being taken to the hospital because of raw bones, I decided to slow my roll.
 I would try bones with my dogs, watching how they chewed, and determine which were and weren't safe for my dogs.
 I learned that it's not enough to ask others what bones they're feeding because every dog is different.

-My dogs primarily enjoy beef knuckle bones, buffalo knuckle bones, lamb necks, and duck necks.
+My dogs primarily enjoy beef knuckle bones, buffalo knucklebones, lamb necks, duck frames, and duck necks.

 4 – Adding too Many Supplements

 When I began DIY raw feeding, the kitchen looked like the laboratory of a mad scientist.
 I was adding everything to their meals.
-Every time someone in a raw feeding group would make a recommendation, I ordered and added it to my dogs' meals.
-I didn't know what I was doing or why.
-Today, I can explain the method to my madness, I feed more whole supplements to my dogs, and I feed fewer supplements.
+Every time someone in a raw feeding group would make a recommendation, I ordered it immediately without having a clear understanding of the benefits to my dogs.
+Today, I can explain the method to my madness, I feed more whole supplements (like sardines instead of fish oil) to my dogs, and I feed fewer supplements.

 Getting advice from other raw feeders is a valuable part of our training; however, we need to take that advice and do our own homework because every dog is different.

-5 – Feeding Too Many Proteins in One Meal
+5 – Feeding Too Many Ingredients in One Meal

 Raw Feeding Can Be Complicated